iChris/chrisennsdotcom/src/posts/six-figures-in-6-days-on-ios-icons.md

 All from a [single tweet](https://twitter.com/traf/status/1307707156788060160) that caught fire and went viral.
 It's a [very nice icon set](https://icons.tr.af/).

-The most important part of it all is how Traf acknowledges the key to "overnight success":
+The most interesting part of it all to me is how Traf acknowledges the key to "overnight success":

 > In the same way that creating icon sets 7 years ago prepared me for last week, this whole experiment has likely prepared me for what's to come years from now.